 Tom Stiehm is a 20 year veteran of the Information Technology industry.
 He has spent the past 10 years managing, designing and implementing software products and applications using agile software development methods.
 Prior to Coveros, Tom held a variety of CTO and architect positions at software development companies.
 Tom is a member of the northern Virginia BEA users group and the northern Virginia Java users group.
 Tom holds a B.S. degree in Computer Science from George Mason University.

-Currently, Glenn Buckholz leads CI and deployment automation efforts at Coveros.
-Using his fifteen years of industry experience, Glenn brings success to his customers.
+Glenn Buckholz leads CI and deployment automation efforts at Coveros.
+Using his more than fifteen years of industry experience, Glenn brings success to his customers.
 Beginning his career as a consultant implementing automated test frameworks, he introduced the concept of change management to many, many projects.
-Glenn then decided to become a part of honest society and settled down at the Public Company Accounting Oversight Board as their full-time enterprise change manager.
-After several years, he ventured back into the real world at Coveros, specializing in implementing agile practices, implementing CI, and engineering configuration management instead of simply documenting it.
+After moving on from consulting, Glenn settled down at the Public Company Accounting Oversight Board as their full-time enterprise change manager.
+He eventually ventured back into the real world at Coveros, where he specializes in implementing agile practices, implementing CI, and engineering configuration management instead of simply documenting it.

 Angela Cadle brings over 15 years of experience to Coveros as its Accountant.
 Her expertise lies in general ledger Accounting, Operations & HR Management.
 Angela’s past experience includes being the Controller for an education SAAS company, Sr. Accountant for a bio-tech startup in Southern California and, prior to that, the Controller and General Manager for a Property Management/Real Estate/Construction company in Georgia.